Paul-Hi/Mango/doc/Mainpage.md

 This will query all dependencies and populate the dependencies folder with the dependencies mentioned down below.
 The script should also run ```cmake``` and the correct ```make```.

-There are two extra options in the cmake configuration:
+There are a few extra options in the cmake configuration:
 * MANGO_BUILD_DOC (Default ON): This builds the documentation for mango.
 * MANGO_BUILD_TESTS (Default OFF): This enables the "Testing Mode" in mango and builds the tests.
 This should ONLY be enabled, if you plan to run the tests.
 It enables and disables functionalities in mango.
 * MANGO_ENABLE_HARD_WARNINGS (Default OFF): This enables some warning compiler flags.
-Attention: This will cause Mango to stop building, as even some libraries do not build without errors.
+Attention: This could cause Mango to stop building.
+* MANGO_PROFILE (Default OFF): This enables profiling mode that can be used to profile Mango with Tracy.
+You will need to install the Tracy-0.7.0 Visual Profiler from [here](https://github.com/wolfpld/tracy/releases/tag/v0.7).

 If the dependency population fails, you might as well just try to populate the directory by yourself.
 If ```cmake``` or ```make``` fails, you might as well just try to build it manually like that: